<big>Glossary of Painting Terms</big>(As of July 2003)

 of the materials.

-Hardness Resistance of a coating to mechanical stress, which can be measured using various
+Resistance of a coating to mechanical stress, which can be measured using various methods.

 Testing procedures are being determined.

-Chemical substances for introduction or Accelerating the curing process.
+Hardener Chemical substances for initiating or accelerating the hardening process.

 (Networking).
-"For multi-component materials, the hardener must always be..."
+In the case of multi-component materials, the hardener must absolutely be included in the...

-added in the prescribed ratio so that they achieve the desired result.
+added in the prescribed ratio so that they can achieve the desired result.

 Properties are retained.